-To raise money for someone else, you'll want to first make sure that your beneficiary is qualified to withdraw funds in the country and the currency that you signed up with.
+To raise money for someone else, you will need to first make sure that your beneficiary is qualified to withdraw funds in the country and the currency that you signed up with.

 Beneficiary Requirements to Withdraw

-To withdraw, they will need to be at least 18 years of age, located in the supported country that you're creating your campaign in, and capable of providing the following:
+To withdraw, they will need to be at least 18 years of age, located in the supported country that you're creating your fundraiser in, and capable of providing the following:

 - A bank account in that same country

 - A physical address in that same country

 - A phone number in that same country

 - A Tax ID in that same country (or driver's license number in Australia)

 - A government-issued ID for that same country

 This means if you created your fundraiser in the US and are raising funds in the US dollar, you cannot add a Canadian beneficiary.
 They will not be able to withdraw if you do this.